CraigClem/project-3-client/README.md

 Working with a great team and being able to contribute to full-stack project in just over a week was the win I am most proud of; having the opportunity to practice and implement all the skills we had newly learned, bouncing our ideas and questions off one another to colletively provide solutions to achieve our end goal.
 I'm looking forward starting a new full stack project and consolidating my knowledge of the technologies used on this project futher.

+### Key Learning

+Completing this project helped consolidate my understanding access a backend database to serve the client side page - what is required of a Schema, implementing secure routes, creating tokens and authenticating users for log-in.
+In additon to the server, I also gained a deeper understanding of React, how to access data more efficently by passing props from a parent component to a child and implementing more array methods to add functionilty to the App.
+I'm looking forward to continuing my learning on a new project I have just started.